mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     ![mnist_5](./images/mnist_5.png)

 In addition, user can pass in a sampler to specify the sampling process during dataset loading.
-For details about the samplers supported by MindSpore, see the [Sampler](https://www.mindspore.cn/doc/programming_guide/en/r1.0/sampler.html) section in the programming guide.

 ## Process Data

-For details about the data processing operators supported by MindSpore, see the [Data Processing](https://www.mindspore.cn/doc/programming_guide/en/r1.0/pipeline.html) section in the programming guide.

 The following demonstrates how to construct a pipeline and perform operations such as `shuffle`, `batch` and `repeat` on MNIST dataset.